sagehenstudio/lion-cub/readme.txt

 * Correct capitalization of ionCube (no capital I)
 * @todos added to header
 * Correct debug logs location on ionCube settings page

+1.0.3 - 27 July 2022
+* Make sure WP option 'lioncub' is array when fetching
+* Hook to init with priority > 100 to come in after edd_process_download(), hooked to init at 100
+* Separate out admin JS into separate file instead of inlining
+* PHP requirement 7.0 due to use of null coalesce operators